heydenberk/stochator/README.md

 	drunkardsWalk.next(10); [3, 3, 3, 2, 1, 0, -1, 0, 0, 0]
 	drunkardsWalk.next(10); [0, 1, 0, -1, 0, 0, 1, 2, 1, 1]

-If we specify `mutator` it will be used to combine the remembered value and the stochator result into a single value. _(This is functionally equivalent to a Markov chain.)_
 Let's model a bank account's balance.
 How much money might you have after 10 years if you start with $1000, add $1000 every year, and get interest at a random rate between 1% and 5%?

 	var savingsAccountBalance = new Stochator({